 7 Technologies Influencing the Digital Banking Development

 Banks quickly learned how to adapt in 2020 and many technology changes happened during last year.
-They have been maybe planned, discussed or only thought of.
+They have been maybe planned, discussed, or only thought of.
 Either way: new services and E-Channels emerged to connect with customers online.
 But will that reinforced shift of connecting remotely continue to grow and how willing are banks to become more digital?

 Having this established – let’s explore some of the technologies that banks can adopt in their digital development going forward:

-Online-first Banking – the number of people using mobile devices rises every year so the demand for satisfying their banking needs online also have to be addressed.
+Online-first Banking – the number of people using mobile devices rises every year so the demand for satisfying their banking needs online also has to be addressed.
 Starting with improving the current state of the existing set of digital products/services.
-Additional modifications could be increased loading speed and better user experience.
+Additional modifications could be increased loading speed and a better user experience.
 Many banking institutions are also considering moving the digital account opening completely online as well as developing P2P (Peer-to-peer) transactions.
-Connecting all digital touchpoints into a seamless online experience gives the competitive advantage.
+Connecting all digital touchpoints into a seamless online experience gives a competitive advantage.

 Banks are known for their safe approach towards innovations.
 They are certainly no early adopters and are more likely to be part of the Late Majority.
-But after the pandemic we see that banking institutions are moving more towards the early majority.
-If this trend will continue – we will all get to know in the coming few years.
+But after the pandemic, we see that banking institutions are moving more towards the early majority.
+If this trend will continue – we will all get to know it in the coming few years.